Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 ##### !end-answer

 ##### !explanation
-Tests and these benefits are reasons to follow a practice called test-driven development.
-If you'd like to look that up, follow your curiosity~
+Tests and these benefits are reasons to follow a practice called test-driven development.~
 ##### !end-explanation

 ### !end-challenge